antoinehersen/ASCII-Dungeon-of-DOOM/part4/README.md

 #You have company

 ##Goblins are charming creature
 A mischievous and illiterate creature appeared the goblin `g`.
-Goblins have the particylarity of being green.
+Goblins have the particularity of being green.

 *Display the green goblin*

 ##Not a pet
-If our hero comes into contact with the goblin he gets clubeb for looking funny and looses 10HP
+If our hero comes into contact with the goblin he gets clubbed for looking funny and looses 10HP

 *Make him hurt*

 ##Random !
-Everytime our hero moves the goblin should also move randomly.
+Every time our hero moves the goblin should also move randomly.

 *Bust a move*